xiaye13579/mocean-sdk-android/trunk/Sources/MASTAdView/README.txt

 - New removeContent method in developer API (see javadoc documentation for more.)

 3.0.2
+- Fixed edge cases of handling custom parameters and refresh.
+- Fixed edge case with non-MRAID interstitial ads and close button.
+- Updated MRAID JavaScript bridge layer.
+- Corrected MRAID resize placement when ad view is located at the bottom.
 - Removed target-densitiydpi viewport setting for rich media ad content.
 - Relocated JAvaScript handlers for the web view to before enabling JavaScript as some OS varients may attempt to reference handlers on enablement.